roman-milk/roman-milk.github.io/sticking-it-to-peggy.md

+===

- ****** Sticking it to Peggy ****** byJust_Plain_Bob© "I know this is awkward for you Rob; hell buddy, it is awkward for me, but I have to talk with you about the situation we are in.
+"I know this is awkward for you Rob; hell buddy, it is awkward for me, but I have to talk with you about the situation we are in.
 First off, and I told you this when I left you and Tanya alone, I am 100% okay with it.
 I mean that Rob, but that said I have to tell you that Tanya didn't tell you the full truth.
 I know she told you about wanting a child and about me being sterile, but I also know that she didn't tell you the rest of it.
 To be blunt about it buddy - I can't get it up!
 I haven't been able to make love to Tanya in over a year."

  My God!
 That is why she was so hot last night; she was playing catch up.
 And her telling me that she didn't want to give Tom sloppy seconds was her way of covering for his inability.
 She didn't want me to know he was impotent because she didn't want me to think less of him as a man.
 Not that I would have, but she didn't know that.
 What a difference between her and Peg.
 Tanya put Tom first, even in difficult circumstances while Peg thought only of herself.